-After graduating from university with a history degree and enjoying an internship in Bordeaux, Anna worked in the luxury lettings market in central London for several years.
-After holidays to Southeast Asia, Oman, most of Europe, Morocco and the USA, she eventually discovered South Africa on a backpacking trip through the Kruger and KwaZulu-Natal, and promptly fell in love with the people and culture.
+After graduating from university with a First Class degree in History and enjoying an internship in Bordeaux, Anna worked in the luxury lettings market in central London for several years.
+After travels in Southeast Asia, Oman, most of Europe, Morocco and the USA, she eventually discovered South Africa on a backpacking trip through the Kruger and KwaZulu-Natal, and promptly fell in love with the people and culture.

-Realising that a change of career was needed she left the property industry to take up a volunteer post in Kenya, focussing on wildlife conservation.
-This led to further travels through Africa, including Tanzania's ‘Northern Circuit’ collection of safari parks, Zanzibar, Mozambique and Swaziland and Lesotho in South Africa.
-She eventually ended up working in a township nursery in Cape Town, where she got the opportunity to explore the Winelands region and Garden Route during her days off.
+Wanting a change in career, she took up a volunteer post in Kenya, focussing on wildlife conservation.
+This led to further travels through Africa, including Tanzania's 'Northern Circuit' of national parks, Zanzibar, Mozambique, Swaziland and Lesotho before ending up back in South Africa, working in Cape Town.

-Since returning to the UK and joining Audley, Anna has since further explored even more of South Africa and Zambia (including Victoria Falls), in great depth.
-This knowledge, acquired over many years, now allows her to plan personalised trips based on each client's specific interests.
+Since returning to the UK and joining Audley, Anna has since further explored even more of South Africa and Zambia in greater depth.
+This knowledge, acquired over many years, now allows her to plan truly personalised trips based on each client's specific interests.

 Start planning your trip to Africa with Anna by calling

 01993 838 557